Macroeconomic Data Transformations Matter: Forecasting Setup

 The standard \cite{dieboldmariano} (DM) test procedure is used to compare the predictive accuracy of each model against the reference factor model (FM).
 RMSE is the most natural loss function given that all models are trained to minimize the squared loss in-sample.
 We also implement the Model Confidence Set (MCS) that selects the subset of best models at a given confidence level \citep{MCS2011}.

 Hyperparameter selection is performed using the BIC for AR and FM and K-fold cross-validation is used for the remaining models.
 This approach is theoretically justified in time series models under conditions spelled out by \cite{bergmeir2018note}.
-Moreover, \cite{gclss2020} compared it with a scheme which respects the time structure of the data in the context of macroeconomic forecasting and found K-fold to be performing as well as or better than this alternative scheme.
-All models are estimated every month while their hyperparameters are reoptimized every 2 years.
+Moreover, \cite{gclss2020} compared it with a scheme which respects the time structure of the data and found K-fold to be performing as well as or better than this alternative scheme.
+All models are estimated every month while their hyperparameters are reoptimized every two years.

-\subsection{Results}
+\section{Results}

 Table \ref{bestmodels} shows the best RMSE data transformation combinations as well as the associated functional forms for every target and forecasting horizon.
-It summarizes the main findings and provide important recommendations for practitioners in the field of macroeconomic forecasting. \textbf{First}, including non-standard choices of macroeconomic data transformation, \textit{MARX}, \textit{MAF} and \textit{Level}, minimize the RMSE for 7 and 8 variables out of 10 when respectively predicting 1 and 3-month ahead.
-Their overall importance is still resilient at horizons 6, 9 and 12 as they are part of best specifications for 6, 5 and 6 variables.
-At the 2-year ahead horizon, their performance is less stellar, with only 3 wins. \textbf{Second}, their success is often paired with a nonlinear functional form $g$, 24 out of 35 cases, with an advantage for Random Forests over Boosted Trees.
-The former is used for 15 of those 24 cases.
+It summarizes the main findings and provide important recommendations for practitioners in the field of macroeconomic forecasting. \textbf{First}, including non-standard choices of macroeconomic data transformation, \textit{MARX}, \textit{MAF} and \textit{Level}, minimize the RMSE for 8 and 9 variables out of 10 when respectively predicting 1 and 3-month ahead.
+Their overall importance is still resilient at longer horizons as they are part of best specifications most of the variables. \textbf{Second}, their success is often paired with a nonlinear functional form $g$, 38 out of 47 cases, with an advantage for Random Forests over Boosted Trees.
+The former is used for 26 of those 38 cases.
 Both algorithms make heavy use of shrinkage and allow for nonlinearities via tree base learners.
 This is precisely the algorithmic environment that we precedently conjectured to be where data transformations matter.

 \begin{footnotesize} \begin{ThreePartTable}